Public defender of Georgia

-The Public Defender of Georgia (საქართველოს სახალხო დამცველი), an ombudsman, is an institution that oversees the observance of human rights and freedoms in Georgia.
-It advises the government on human rights issues.
-It also analyses the nation's laws, policies, and practices, in compliance with the international standards, and provides relevant recommendations.
+The public defender of Georgia (საქართველოს სახალხო დამცველი), an ombudsman, is an institution that oversees the observance of human rights and freedoms in the country of Georgia.
+It advises the government on human rights issues, and analyses the nation's laws, policies, and practices, in compliance with the international standards, and provides relevant recommendations.

+Creation and rules

-The Public Defender of Georgia is elected for a term of six years, for no more than one consecutive term, by a majority of at least 3/5 of the total number of the members of the Parliament of Georgia.
+The public defender of Georgia is elected for a term of six years, for no more than one consecutive term, by a majority of at least 3/5 of the total number of the members of the Parliament of Georgia.
 The office was established in accordance with the 1996 Organic Law on the Public Defender of Georgia.
-Any obstruction of the activities of the Public Defender is punishable by law.
-The Constitution of Georgia grants certain immunity to the Public Defender; they can be arrested only with the consent of Parliament, except if caught at the crime scene.
+Any obstruction of the activities of the public defender is punishable by law.
+The Constitution of Georgia grants some immunity to the public defender; they can be arrested only with the consent of Parliament, except if caught red-handed at a crime scene.

+2000s

-The public defender of Georgia took a proactive approach to the issue of torture, which used to be widespread in Georgia's police stations, leading to a dramatic reduction in its occurrence in the mid-2000s.
-Aspects of its program that were deemed effective in reducing torture include accepting anonymous complaints and commonly making surprise visits to places of detention.
+The public defender of Georgia took action against torture, which used to be widespread in Georgia's police stations, leading to a dramatic reduction in its occurrence in the mid-2000s.
+Aspects of its program that were deemed effective in reducing torture included accepting anonymous complaints and making frequent surprise visits to places of detention.